 Steven Thompson discovered wine on his travels throughout Europe and New Zealand as a cycling guide.
-He worked his first harvest in Tuscany and upon return to the United States, he began his pursuit of a career in wine by enrolling in the Viticulture and Enology program at Walla Walla Community College.
+He worked his first harvest in Tuscany and upon return to the United States, he began his pursuit of a career in wine by enrolling in Viticulture and Enology program at Walla Walla Community College.
 There he worked closely with professor, mentor and hero Stan Clarke.

-While in New Zealand, Thompson had an opportunity to care for one of the oldest vineyards in the Pacific Northwest: Atavus Vineyard.
+While in New Zealand, Thompson had an opportunity to care for one of the oldest vineyards in the Pacific Northwest: Atavius Vineyard.
 He and his partner Kris moved to the Columbia Gorge to create wines from this unique vineyard.
+Two other vineyards are sourced including Oak Ridge (co-farmed with owners Thomas and Marlene Woodward) and Saddle View (at the site of the winery production facility in Mosier, OR).

-Current wines include a Pinot Noir Rosé, Gewürztraminer and Sparkling.
+Current wines include a Pinot Noir, Rosé, Gewürztraminer and Sparkling.
 The wines are offered through a mailing list.

 2015 Analemma Oak Ridge Vineyard Columbia Gorge Pinot Noir